Khadijarif/Full-Stack-Vulnerable-Notes-App/README.md

 **Remediation:**

--Escape output when rendering user content in HTML (contextual escaping for HTML, attributes, JS, URLs).
+- Escape output when rendering user content in HTML (contextual escaping for HTML, attributes, JS, URLs).

--Use templating libraries that auto-escape by default.
+- Use templating libraries that auto-escape by default.

--Implement Content Security Policy (CSP) headers to reduce the impact of injected scripts.
+- Implement Content Security Policy (CSP) headers to reduce the impact of injected scripts.

 ### 3) Insecure Direct Object Reference (IDOR)